Take part in creating a new museum definition – the backbone of ICOM

 The need of a new museum definition

 Over recent decades museums have radically transformed, adjusted and re-invented their principles, policies and practices, to the point where the ICOM museum definition no longer seems to reflect the challenges and manifold visions and responsibilities.
-We are thus inviting members and other interested parties to take part in creating a new, more current definition.
+We invited members and other interested parties to take part in creating a new, more current definition.

-You can submit a proposal on the form below until May 20th, 2019, and new proposals will be published here on a continuous basis.
+New proposals were published here on a continuous basis.
 A decision on a new definition will take place in Kyoto in September 2019.

 The format for a new museum definition

 A new definition can be terse as law or concise as a poem.
 Or both.
 It can be long or short, a cohesive whole, or split into sections or hierarchies.
 We have, however, some parameters which we would like a new definition to contain or reflect:

 For more background information, please consult the Museum Definition, Prospects and Potentials (MDPP) report and recommendations approved by ICOM’s Executive Board in December 2018, through the button below :